PrefectHQ/prefect-aws/docs/ecs_guide.md

     ```

+Remember to replace the `--role-name` and `--policy-arn` with the actual role name and policy Amazon Resource Name (ARN) you want to use.

 Now, you have a role named `ecsTaskExecutionRole` that you can assign to your ECS tasks.
 This role has the necessary permissions to pull container images and publish logs to CloudWatch.

-Also, remember to replace the --role-name and --policy-arn with the actual role name and policy Amazon Resource Name (ARN) you want to use.

 ### Step 2: Create a Task Definition